PizzaPadawan/react-gallery/README.md

 git branchin

-    [] - Move the data into a database called 'react_gallery' and include database.sql file [] - Add a form to POST a new gallery item
+    [x] - Move the data into a database called 'react_gallery' and include database.sql file [] - Add a form to POST a new gallery item
         [] - Client side form with absolute url for images [] - Server side route